Engee documentation

 Working with the file browser

-The file browser in Engee is denoted by the file browser 7 icon and is a tool for organising files and folders.
-Let’s take a look at the main features of the file browser.
+The file browser in Engee is indicated by the icon file browser 7 and it is a tool for organizing files and folders.
+Next, let’s look at the main features of the file browser.

-To display the desired columns of the file browser, click on the three-dot button and select Hide/show.
+To display the necessary columns of the file browser, click on the three-dot button and select Hide/show.

 file browser 8 en